sg-wireless/pymakr-vsc/README.md

 **Solution:** Install NodeJS.
 For windows 64 machines, install a 32 bit version of nodejs (for example `nvm install 7.8.0 32` when using nvm).

+### Cannot connect to Pycom device on Linux

+If you're a linux user and can't connect to your board, there might be a permission issue to access the serial port.

+**Solution:** Run the following command `sudo usermod -a -G dialout $USER`

 ## Developing
 If you want to contribute to this project you can test the app the following way: